Coreopsis pubescens Ell. var. pubescens

 Family - Asteraceae

-Inflorescence - Single flower heads terminating long peduncles.
-Peduncles to +15cm long, pubescent near base, glabrous near apex.
+Inflorescence - Usually single flower heads terminating long peduncles.
+Peduncles to 15 cm long, pubescent near base, glabrous near apex.

 Origin - Native to U.S.

 Lookalikes - Other species of Coreopsis; more broadly, some species of Bidens, Helianthus, etc.

 Other info. - This pretty, native species of Coreopsis is found in the southern half of Missouri, which is

 its region of greatest abundance.
 Beyond Missouri it ranges into several southeastern states.
 It is reasonably easy to recognize by

 its showy all-yellow flower heads, opposite oval leaves, and hairy stems.

 The plant does well in cultivation and grows well from seed.

 Missouri plants are referable to var. pubescens.
 Glabrous plants from states to our south have been termed var. debilis.

 A third type found in the southern Appalachians, also glabrous and with narrower leaves, is called var. robusta.